 - (404) 778-7973

-- Dr. Read is a medical oncologist who cares for patients with gynecologic malignancies, brain tumors, cardiac tumors, sarcomas of soft tissue and bone and complicated skin cancers.
+- Dr. Read cares for patients with gynecologic malignancies, brain tumors, cardiac tumors, sarcomas of soft tissue and bone and complicated skin cancers.

 - Associate Professor, Department of Hematology and Medical Oncology, Emory University School of Medicine